 A white poll is simply a white star on the top of the head.
 It can range from a single small spot to a large circular area.
 It can be accompanied by frosting (and often is) or it can be present alone.

 These can be present in goats with otherwise completely solid coats as well as in goats with white spotting.
 A solid colored goat with frosting or a white poll is still considered to be a solid color, not spotted.
 Frosting and white polls are both dominant genes.

-Nigerian Dwarfs (and miniature dairy breeds) can have two different eye colors, blue or brown.
+Nigerian Dwarfs (and miniature dairy breeds) can have two different eye colors: blue or brown.
 This makes them unique among dairy goats, because blue eyes are not found in any other purebred standard dairy breed.
 This makes the trait very popular among pet owners.
 True blue eyes in Nigerians are a vibrant sky blue.
-Some brown eyed kids may be born with a duller shade of milky blue, but this will fade with age.
+Some brown eyed kids may be born with a duller shade of milky blue, but this will darken to brown with age.
 Though rare, it is possible for some goats to have one brown eye and one blue eye — usually they will have a matching set.

 Blue eyes are caused a dominant gene, therefore no two brown eyed goats bred together can produce blue eyed offspring.
 Like all dominant genes, at least one parent must have blue eyes in order for the kids to have blue eyes.